mennylevinski/secuditor-lite/README.md

 ## Introduction

-Secuditor Lite is freeware, Python based diagnostic security tool for Windows endpoints and networks with a friendly GUI.<br>
+Secuditor Lite is freeware, Python based diagnostic security tool for Windows endpoints and networks via friendly GUI.<br>
 It helps identify vulnerabilities, improve device's OpSec, and simplify forensic analysis.
-Suitable for personal and organizational use.
+Suitable for both personal and organizational use.

 ---
 <br>